Logarithmic motivic homotopy theory: Introduction

 \subsubsection{Residue sequences for $\logHH$}

-The Hochschild-Rosenberg-Kostant filtration on logarithmic $\HH$ was constructed in our joint work with Lundemo \cite{BLPO}.
+The Hochschild-Kostant-Rosenberg filtration on logarithmic $\HH$ was constructed by Binda, Lundemo, Park and \O stv\ae r in \cite{BLPO}.
 The theory of orientations in \S \ref{section:oct} produces the Gysin sequences for $\logHH$.
 Even when $X=\Spec{R}$ and $Z=\Spec{R/I}$ are smooth affine schemes, the Gysin sequence relating $\HH(R)$ and $\HH(R/I)$ is completely new if $\mathrm{codim}_Z(X)\geq 2$ since non-affine log schemes are involved.

-The variantions $\mathrm{logHC}^-$ and $\mathrm{logHP}$ are studied in \cite{BLPO2}, where logarithmic refinements of the Beilinson filtrations \cite{Ant19} are also constructed.
+The variants $\mathrm{logHC}^-$ and $\mathrm{logHP}$ are studied in \cite{BLPO2}, where logarithmic refinements of the Beilinson filtrations \cite{Ant19} are also constructed.